jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 "electro-optical transfer function", or "EOTF" since it converts the "on-the-wire" values back to optical values.

+Note that the terminology and definitions of these transfer functions can be confusing and vague.
+Some people appear to use OETF to mean both a tone-mapping operation and a transfer to electronic values.

-#### Encoding SDR
+### Encoding SDR

 The "standard dynamic range" is not particularly standard, but usually tops out around 300 nits.
 Typically, 8 bits per RGB component is used.
 8 bits allow us to express 256 luminance levels per component.

-##### The Naïve Approach
+#### The Naïve Approach

-One method would be to evenly spread each level across the luminance range.
+One method to encoding would be to evenly spread each level across the luminance range.
 What would this look like?
 In our thought experiment, we'll assume the monitor's minimum luminance is 0.5 nits, and its maximum luminance is 200 nits.
 This gives us a range of 199.5 nits.
 Equally distributed, each step increases the luminance by about 0.78 nits.

 Sending [0, 0, 0] for red, green, and blue results in the minimum luminance of 0.5 nits.
 Adding a step [1, 1, 1] would result in 1.28 nits.